kasslent/clc-digital-skills/_lessons/module-1.1.md

 >## EXERCISE: Our First Nav
 >
 >Back in **index.html**, let's create our first navigation.
-Since we only have one page, we'll be linking our navigation anchors to their corresponding section on our website.
+Since we only have one page, we'll be linking our navigation items to their corresponding anchors on our website.
 >
 > 1. Since navigations are no more than a list of links, create a list of links and add as many links as you have sections.
-Currently the sample project only has an About section and a footer.
+Currently, the sample project only has an About section and a footer.
 So, we'll create a list with two items, and inside of each item, an anchor element.
-> 1. To link our anchor elements in the nav to our about section and footer we'll first need to give the section and the footer an ID to anchor to.
-Go ahead.
+> 1. To link our anchor elements in the nav to our about section and footer, we'll first need to give the section and the footer an ID to anchor to.
 > 1. Using the ID of each section, with a hashtag in front, add your href attributes to the nav links.
-> 1. **Bonus** If you haven't added an e-mail link in your footer, now is a great time!
+> 1. **Bonus** If you haven't added an e-mail link in your footer, now is a great time to do so!

 ## Folder Structure, Relative & Absolute Paths

-A website is basically a variety of files linked together.
+A website is basically a group of files that are linked together.
 Understanding the folder structure & using proper file naming techniques will ensure that these linked files are not "broken."

 Basic folder directory example: